reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 ### Dependencies
 Add some additional dependencies to use MongoDB and Spring Security.
 The latter framework dependency will be optional, but note that my project tried this one too.

+    implementation("org.springframework.boot:spring-boot-starter-data-mongodb-reactive:2.6.6")
+    implementation("org.springframework.boot:spring-boot-starter-security")

+This is the full list of mine:

     dependencies {
     implementation("org.springframework.boot:spring-boot-starter-thymeleaf")
     implementation("org.springframework.boot:spring-boot-starter-web")